 The value of certain intangible assets, such as land use rights or easements, may already be included in the reported value of the associated real property asset.
 In these instances, although the individual rights associated with the property are separable and intangible in nature, collectively they represent the ownership of a tangible asset.
 Therefore, the value of the individual rights should remain aggregated and reported as a tangible capital asset, not separately as an intangible asset (i.e, easements on University/State owned land should not be reported separately, but be included in the reported land value).

-Current policy requires purchased computer software costing greater than $5,000 to be capitalized by the campus (i.e., entered in the Property Control System).
+Current policy requires purchased computer software costing greater than $5,000 to be capitalized by the campus (i.e., entered in the Real Asset Management System).
 The additional recognition requirements for intangible assets apply to internally generated computer software.
 In this regard, the activities involved in creating (and/or significantly modifying commercially available) software need to be evaluated to determine if the internal costs meet the criteria for capitalization.

 The software must be acquired, internally developed, or modified solely to meet internal needs and there must not be a substantive plan to market the software externally to other organizations.
 Software development generally involves three phases.
 These phases and their characteristics are as follows:

 Costs associated with the preliminary project and the post-implementation/operating phases should be expensed as incurred.
 Internal and external costs associated with the application development phase should be capitalized.
 Costs to develop or obtain software that allows for access or conversion of old data by new information systems should also be capitalized.
+Costs incurred during the application development phase should be capitalized as an in progress asset until the software is placed in service.
+When the project is completed, the asset should be reclassified as an intangible asset and should be capitalized and depreciated.
 General and administrative costs and overhead expenditures associated with software development should not be capitalized as costs of internal use software.

 Upgrades and enhancements are defined as modifications to existing internal-use software that result in the ability for the software to perform tasks that it was previously incapable of performing.
 In order for costs of specified updates and enhancements to internal-use computer software to be capitalized, it must be probable that those expenditures will result in additional functionality, increased efficiency, or the extension of the estimated useful life.
 If the modification does not result in any of these outcomes, the costs should be considered routine maintenance and be expensed as incurred.

 Purchased library books should be recorded at cost.
 Generally, library books acquired by contribution would be recorded at fair market value.
-Under GASB 34 the University will now provide a depreciation charge for capital assets, to include library books.
-The University will establish a “layered” depreciation procedure for library books, where an annual layer for books/volumes purchased/donated will be maintained.
+The University uses a “layered” depreciation procedure for library books, where an annual layer for books/volumes purchased/donated is maintained.
 Although not maintained in the fixed asset accounting system, the useful life of library books, reference materials and information sources other than library books will be 10 years.
 As such, a 10 percent charge would be applied to gross / historical cost balance of each layer (year).
 When books are disposed of, no gain or loss would be recognized, even if cash were received.
 The disposal will be recorded as a reduction of the gross library book value and the related accumulated depreciation balance.

 Additions in the current year will be grouped by a layer and the total gross asset value would be depreciated over the established average useful life (10 years in this example).
 In the initial year of library book additions, the University will take one-half year worth as a depreciation charge.
 Assume the University purchased $20,000,000 in library books during the year.
 The entry to record depreciation on that layer only ($20,000,000/10*1/2) would be: